maybebyte/anthesis/src.md

 # Projects I'm working on

+**NOTE (2025-07-16)**: Not all projects are currently available on anthes.is.
+I aim to fix this in the future, but for now you can visit [my GitHub page](https://github.com/maybebyte) if you want to explore all the code I've published online.

-I publish the source code of my projects here, and also on GitHub since it's a familiar interface to many.
+I publish the source code of my projects here and on GitHub.

 Here, [stagit](https://github.com/oxalorg/stagit) generates HyperText Markup Language (HTML) pages from git repositories.